imthefounder/dao-governance-platform/README.md

 - UPGRADER_ROLE: The upgrader role is the role that can upgrade the contract.
   - Responsibilities: Can upgrade the contract.
   - Functions: `upgradeToAndCall()`

+## Smart Contracts

+### AmbassadorNft.sol

+This is the smart contract for the NFT that represents the membership of the community.
+I will give some explanation for the possible use cases and the functions of the NFT.

+#### Possible use cases and functions explanation

+The NFT can be used to represent the membership of the community.
+For example, membership of A can be represented by NFT1155's id 0 and membership of B can be represented by NFT1155's id 1.
+Anyone who holds the NFT can be considered as the member of the community.

+The default admin role has the right to set the minter and the burner role.
+The minter role is the role that can mint new tokens.
+The burner role is the role that can burn the tokens from the specified account.

+There are functions to batch mint and batch burn the NFTs.
+With these functions, the minter and burner roles can easily mint and burn the NFTs for the members.

+And the URI of the NFT can be set by the URI setter role after the deployment of the contract.

+### ERC20UpgradeableTokenV1.sol

+This is the smart contract for the ERC20 token that is used to represent the utility token of the community.
+This utility token is transferable.

+#### Possible use cases and functions explanation

+This token is used as the utility token for the community, which can be earned by doing missions or other activities for the community.
+The users can use utility token to exchange the governance token.

+The default admin role has the right to set the minter and the burner role.
+The minter role is the role that can mint new tokens.
+The burner role is the role that can burn the tokens from the specified account.

+The contract itself is pausable.
+The pauser role is the role that can pause and unpause the contract.
+When the contract is paused, the minting and transferring of the token are disabled.

+### GovToken.sol

+### VotingPowerExchange.sol

+### MyGovernor.sol

+### Timelock.sol

 ## About auditing